Rubrics-project/WeCheckUx/backend/README.md

 -   Mamp or Xamp to starts the development server
 -   PHP Unit for testing

-To get started, follow these steps:
+## How to Run

-1. Clone the repository.
+1. Clone this repository
-2. Run `npm install` to install the required packages.
+2. Navigate to the front-end directory with `cd backend`

-## Usage
+3. Install dependencies with `npm install`
+4. Run the development server with `php artisan serve`

--   `npm run dev`: Starts the development server and Xamp or Mamp.
+5. Run the development server with Xamp or Mamp

--   `npm run build`: Creates a production build of the project.
+## Contributing

+Please see our contributing guidelines before making any contributions.

 Enjoy WeCheck!